Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Iterations of along a well-founded order

 are independent of $I$. $\eop_{\ref{lem:projection-forcing}}$ \end{proof}

 Now we adapt to the context used here the definition of iterations with amalgamation that we made for iterations along ordinals in \cite[Def.7.8]{Property-B}.
-The partial orders $\le_\zeta$ are as defined by Definition \ref{gSacks:def}(2).
+The partial orders $\le_\zeta$ are as defined by Definition \ref{gSacks:def}(3), with $\zeta$ in place of $\varepsilon$.